just-jeb/electron-angular-native/README.md

  - All the native source code resides in `src/native/` directory (a new native source code shall be put there as well)
  - Precompiled binaries (`simplelib`) are fetched from [another git repository](https://github.com/meltedspark/electron-angular-native-simplelib-bin) as git submodule and can be found in `native-artifacts/precompiled-libraries` directory.
    If you have any precompiled binaries you'd like to use in your project just put them inside this directory, while keeping platform and architecture subdirectories same to the `simplelib`.
- - Native artifacts that were compiled from the source code as part of the build can be found in `native-artifacts/native-addons` directory (first time compiled on `npm install`)
+ - Native artifacts that were compiled from the source code as part of the build can be found in `native-artifacts/native-addons` directory (first time compiled on `yarn`)

 ## Application info
 You can define application name, version, author and runtime node dependencies in `app.package.js`